Earn Your Master of Science in Speech Language Pathology

 - Personal statement that addresses reasons for pursuing an advanced degree in speech language pathology, professional objectives, and how Saint Mary’s aligns with personal and professional goals

-Applications for the fall term open on August 2.
+Applications for the fall term open in early August.
 Saint Mary’s College uses the Communication Science and Disorders Centralized Application Service (CSDCAS) application system.
 You must complete the application form, submit the application fee for CSDCAS (no additional fee is collected by Saint Mary’s), and provide all supporting documents through the CSDCAS application system.
-Please allow enough time to complete your application so that it is verified by the deadline.
+Please allow enough time to complete your application, including the video interview, so that it is verified by the deadline.
 The application deadline is February 1.

 - CSDCAS Customer Service information